KColagiovanni/Strava_Activity/README.md

-# Strava Activity Viewer
+# Activity Viewer

 ## Description
-This project was designed to analyze downloaded data from Strava.
-Viewing activities(or any other fitness tracker that uses the same file types and file structure) allows users to easily filter and search for activities and see their filtered or unfiltered activity data displayed on a graph.
+This project was designed to analyze downloaded data from Strava or Garmin.
+Viewing activities allows users to easily filter and search for activities and see their filtered or unfiltered activity data displayed on a graph.
 The user can also view the details of the individual activities, when they are selected.

 ## User Guide